sovagpt/solanaacres/readme.md

 All media assets (images and music) are not available for use in commercial or private projects.

 To access the crops, resources and land tiles, please refer to the [SunnySide Asset Pack](https://danieldiggle.itch.io/sunnyside)

-If you wish to use Bumpkin NFTs or custom Solana Acres collectibles in your own project please reach out to the core team on [Discord](https://discord.com/invite/solanaacres).